git-user-cpp/spynix/doc/net/net.rst

 Steps:

-    Hostname Information:
+1. Hostname Information:

-    a.
-Retrieves the hostent structure for the given hostname using gethostbyname.
+- Retrieves the hostent structure for the given hostname using gethostbyname.
-    b.
-Prints the hostname and its associated IP addresses.
+- Prints the hostname and its associated IP addresses.

-    Local Interface Information:
+2. Local Interface Information:

-    a.
-Retrieves the list of network interfaces using getifaddrs.
+- Retrieves the list of network interfaces using getifaddrs.
-    b.
-Iterates through the list of interfaces:
+- Iterates through the list of interfaces:
-        Prints the interface name.
+- Prints the interface name.
-        For IPv4 interfaces:
+- For IPv4 interfaces:
-            Prints the IP address.
+      - Prints the IP address.
-            Prints the netmask.
+      - Prints the netmask.

 Error Handling:

 - Exits with an error message if either `gethostbyname` or `getifaddrs` fails.